 Washington D.C.
 Temple Festival of Lights Information

 The Visitors’ Center of the Washington D.C.
 Temple of The Church of Jesus Christ of Latter-day Saints is open daily from 10:00 a.m. to 10:00 p.m.
-The Festival of Lights runs until January 1.
+The Festival of Lights runs until December 31st.
+A different performing artist or group is showcased each night, including groups such as bell ensembles, choirs, and orchestras.

-Concert tickets are handed out at the Visitors’ Center 60 minutes before each performance on a first-come, first-served basis.
-Individuals may pick up tickets for the other members of their party.
+You can reserve concert tickets in advance at Eventbrite.com Festival of Lights 2017.
+Tickets will also be available one hour before events at the Visitors’ Center.
+Tickets are available on a first-come, first-served basis.
+Individuals may pick up tickets for other members of their party.
 Check the Visitors’ Center schedule for the performances.

 Everything is free and open to the public.